Tides

 the actual sea level that will be observed as a result of the tide.
 Predicted

 tidal heights are those expected under average weather conditions.
-When weather
+For accuracy of tide predictions, see

 conditions differ from what is considered average, corresponding differences